-Whether your friends have mistakenly planned the bachelor/bachelorette parties for the night before the wedding (a couple weeks before is ideal timing), or you plan to drink through the rehearsal dinner, the last thing you need is to wake up with a headache, puffy skin, fuzzy head, or worse, an upset stomach.
+Whether your friends have mistakenly planned the bachelor/bachelorette parties for the night before the wedding (a couple of weeks before is ideal timing), or you plan to drink through the rehearsal dinner, the last thing you need is to wake up with a headache, puffy skin, fuzzy head, or worse, an upset stomach.
 Do yourself a favor and skip the alcoholic beverages the night before.

 - Being Inconsiderate

 Yes, it's your wedding and your special day.
 But you need to take other people into consideration as well.
 After all, a good host puts others needs front and center.
 Think about what you are asking.
 Is what you are requesting of the wedding party fair?
 Have you been clear about your expectations about their level of commitment?
 Will your guests be forced to stand around for over an hour while you take pictures?
 Will they be comfortable in the weather or have you thought to provide bottles of water, fans, and/or wraps and heaters?
 Do your guests know what to expect?
 Are you planning your wedding for a holiday weekend when most of your in-town guests wish they could get out of town?
 Put yourself in their shoes and look at it from the perspective of being invited to your own wedding as a guest and not a Bridezilla or Groomzilla.

 - Not Involving Your Better Half

 It is the 21st century, after all.
 Wedding planning can and should be the domain of both individuals, rather than just de facto delegated to the bride.
 Try setting aside a regular weekly meeting time to talk about new ideas, research that you've done, and set wedding-related goals for the next week.